-- 1 shall allocate \$2,000,000.00 to a nonprofit organization organized - 2 under the laws of this state that is exempt from federal income tax - 3 under section 501(c)(3) of the internal revenue code of 1986, 26 - 4 USC 501, founded in 1929, and located in a city with a population - 5 greater than 600,000, according to the most recent federal - 6 decennial census, to support increased operational capacity in - 7 order to provide clinical mental health treatment for children and - 8 families, primary care coordination, and provider recruitment, - 9 retention, and training. - Sec.
+Sec.
+1928.
+From the funds appropriated in part 1 for children's behavioral health service expansion, the department shall allocate \$2,000,000.00 to a nonprofit organization organized under the laws of this state that is exempt from federal income tax under section 501(c)(3) of the internal revenue code of 1986, 26 USC 501, founded in 1929, and located in a city with a population greater than 600,000, according to the most recent federal decennial census, to support increased operational capacity in order to provide clinical mental health treatment for children and families, primary care coordination, and provider recruitment, retention, and training.

+Sec.
 1930.
-(1) From the funds appropriated in part 1 for - 11 children's services administration training, the department shall - 12 provide grant funding to support improvements in the current - 13 training program for children's services administration staff that - 14 will include experiential child safety training. - 15 (2) The unexpended funds appropriated in part 1 for children's - 16 services administration training are designated as a work project - 17 appropriation, and any unencumbered or unallotted funds shall not - 18 lapse at the end of the fiscal year and shall be available for - 19 expenditures under this section until the work project has been - 20 completed.
-The following are in compliance with section 451a of the - 21 management and budget act, 1984 PA 431, MCL 18.1451a: - 22 (a) The purpose of the work project is to fund experiential - 23 child safety training to be provided to children's services - 24 administration staff. - 25 (b) The work project will be accomplished by utilizing state - 26 employees or contracts with service providers. - 27 (c) The total estimated completion cost of the work project is - 28 \$2,000,000.00. - 29 (d) The tentative completion date is September 30, 2029.
+(1) From the funds appropriated in part 1 for children's services administration training, the department shall provide grant funding to support improvements in the current training program for children's services administration staff that will include experiential child safety training.

+(2) The unexpended funds appropriated in part 1 for children's services administration training are designated as a work project appropriation, and any unencumbered or unallotted funds shall not lapse at the end of the fiscal year and shall be available for expenditures under this section until the work project has been completed.
+The following are in compliance with section 451a of the management and budget act, 1984 PA 431, MCL 18.1451a:

+- (a) The purpose of the work project is to fund experiential child safety training to be provided to children's services administration staff. - (b) The work project will be accomplished by utilizing state employees or contracts with service providers. - (c) The total estimated completion cost of the work project is \$2,000,000.00. - (d) The tentative completion date is September 30, 2029.